Outdated browser

 Afbeelding5

 Currently, the monetary stance remains historically tight.
 This is not only the case for the level of policy rates themselves, but also when comparing real interest rates relative to the natural rate of interest, r-star.
-Chart 6 shows this gap between the ex-ante real interest rate and r-star for the euro area and the US, based on DNB research.
+Chart 6 shows this gap between the ex-ante real interest rate and r-star for the euro area and the US, based on DNB research (Brand et al. (2021)).
 Of course, these estimates always have to be taken with a grain of salt given the sizeable model and estimation uncertainty as highlighted by the huge confidence bands.
 But the picture looks similar across a wide array of Eurosystem models.
 According to this model, the degree of monetary tightness is comparable across the two regions.

 However, as the disinflationary path in the euro area continues and the medium-term inflation outlook further improves, we become increasingly confident that inflation will return to target in a timely manner.
 Consequently, it can soon be appropriate to ease the currently restrictive monetary policy stance, and gradually take our foot off the brake.
 As a result, policy rates will slowly but gradually move to less restrictive levels.
 The precise timing, speed and scale of easing will also follow a data-dependent approach, with our projections being a key ingredient.